ChuanYuDev/computer_systems_a_programmer_perspective/labs/proxy_lab/proxy_lab.md

     1. Add error message, return original rc
     1. Application level, based on rc, do some actions

+- Result:

+    ```
+    *** Basic ***
+    Starting tiny on 15021
+    Starting proxy on 24858
+    1: home.html
+    Fetching ./tiny/home.html into ./.proxy using the proxy
+    Fetching ./tiny/home.html into ./.noproxy directly from Tiny
+    Comparing the two files
+    Success: Files are identical.
+    2: csapp.c
+    Fetching ./tiny/csapp.c into ./.proxy using the proxy
+    Fetching ./tiny/csapp.c into ./.noproxy directly from Tiny
+    Comparing the two files
+    Success: Files are identical.
+    3: tiny.c
+    Fetching ./tiny/tiny.c into ./.proxy using the proxy
+    Fetching ./tiny/tiny.c into ./.noproxy directly from Tiny
+    Comparing the two files
+    Success: Files are identical.
+    4: godzilla.jpg
+    Fetching ./tiny/godzilla.jpg into ./.proxy using the proxy
+    Fetching ./tiny/godzilla.jpg into ./.noproxy directly from Tiny
+    Comparing the two files
+    Success: Files are identical.
+    5: tiny
+    Fetching ./tiny/tiny into ./.proxy using the proxy
+    Fetching ./tiny/tiny into ./.noproxy directly from Tiny
+    Comparing the two files
+    Success: Files are identical.
+    Killing tiny and proxy
+    basicScore: 40/40
+    ```

+### Part II: dealing with multiple concurrent requests

+### Part III: caching web objects

-- TO DO:
+### TO DO:
-    - `request_line_t` struct type?
+- Thread safe `printf` function?

 - Proxy ignore SIGPIPE signal (page 964)?
     - `write` return EPIPE errors?

 - Prematurely close, `read` turn -1 with `errno` set to `ECONNRESET`
     - Proxy should not terminate due to this error

 - Tiny error: Rio_writen error: Connection reset by peer?
     - Only appear once?

 - `line:netp:doit:parserequest` (`doit` in tiny.c) note meaning?

-### Part II: dealing with multiple concurrent requests

-### Part III: caching web objects